-Zero carbon beer – How can stakeholder co-operation achieve it?
+Zero carbon brewing and beverages - How can stakeholder co-operation achieve it?

 The brewing sector continues to explore a variety of new ideas to become more sustainable and more ecologically responsible.
 Since 2020, European brewers have been taking steps to align themselves with the aims of the new European Green Deal and the Farm to Fork strategy.